Master's in Early Childhood Education Online (MEd)

 Students who wish to apply for a Graduate Assistantship must meet the General Criteria for Appointment of Graduate Assistants.

 Thesis and non-thesis (portfolio) options

-Texas Woman's offers two tracks to obtain an MEd in Early Childhood Education, bringing you the flexibility to complete your degree from home or while working.
+Texas Woman's offers two tracks to obtain an MEd in Early Childhood Education, giving you the flexibility to complete your ECE degree from home or while working.

 The portfolio option allows you to complete an action research project in your own classroom and an electronic portfolio showcasing work throughout your program.
 Assignments and research will connect what you have learned to the advanced standards of the National Association for the Education of Young Children.

 Texas Woman’s determines your eligibility for academic scholarships automatically after applying and submitting your transcripts.

 Lin Moore, PhD